WebexCC-SA/LAB-2851/docs/lab1_bruno.md

         - The variables firstName, lastName and address information can be random.
         - The phoneNumber and identity has to match the PSTN number you will use to call, make sure the + is included.
-        - The accountNumber can be random, but it needs to be 8 digits long.
+        - The accountNumber is a random value you assign, it needs to be 8 digits long.
+In order to avoid duplicates in the lab, don't use account numbers such as: 12345678, 11111111, 87654321, etc.

         ???+ info "Update Collection Variables"
             <figure markdown>